akarnokd/RxJavaExtensions/README.md

 ### DispatchWorkProcessor

 A `FlowableProcessor` variant that buffers items and allows one or more `Subscriber`s to exclusively consume one of the items in the buffer asynchronously.
-If there are no `Subscriber`s (or they all disposed), the `DispatchWorkSubscriber` will keep buffering and later
+If there are no `Subscriber`s (or they all canceled), the `DispatchWorkProcessor` will keep buffering and later
 `Subscriber`s can resume the consumption of the buffer.

 ```java